SoftNER: Mining Knowledge Graphs From Cloud Incidents: Knowledge Graph Construction

 A knowledge graph formally represents semantics by describing entities and relationships.
-It captures information that can be queried like traditional databases, analyzed like graph data structures, and allows logical inference of new knowledge through implicit semantics.
-In the incident management space, this unlocks various applications, such as mining complex interactions of cloud resources (Table \ref{tab:complex-relation-examples}), or inferring entities related to the issue described in an incident (Section \ref{sec:entity-title-mapping}).
+It captures information that can be queried like traditional databases, analyzed like graph data structures, and allows inference of new knowledge.
+In the incident management space, this unlocks various applications, such as mining complex interactions of cloud resources (Table \ref{tab:complex-relation-examples}), or inferring the relevance of an entity to the issue described in an incident (Section \ref{subsec:entity-incident-relevance}).

-Having identified binary relations, we thus construct an undirected knowledge graph $\boldsymbol{G=(V,E)}$, where nodes $\boldsymbol{V}$ are entities and edges $\boldsymbol{E}$ are binary relations between pairs of entities.
+Having identified binary relations, we construct an undirected knowledge graph $\boldsymbol{G=(V,E)}$, where nodes $\boldsymbol{V}$ are entities and edges $\boldsymbol{E}$ are binary relations between pairs of entities.
 We also assign weights $\boldsymbol{W_{e_i,e_j} = \operatorname {npmi} (e_i;e_j)}$, to the edges between all entity pairs ($\boldsymbol{e_i$,$e_j}$).
-A sub-graph of the entity knowledge graph constructed from our incident dataset is shown in Figure \ref{fig:knowledge-graph}.
-Inspired by McDonald et al. \cite{mcdonald2005simple}, we also explore mining more complex n-ary relations from our knowledge graph.
-One simple approach is to view $n$-ary relations as graph cliques - a subset of vertices of an undirected graph such that every two vertices are adjacent (pairwise related entities).
+Figure \ref{fig:sub-graph} shows a sub-graph of related entity types in the entity knowledge graph constructed from our incident data set.
+These relations are utilized to construct the complete knowledge graph, as shown in Figure \ref{fig:kgraph-overview}.

+We briefly explore mining more complex $n$-ary relations from our knowledge graph.
+One simple approach is to view $n$-ary relations as graph cliques - a subset of vertices of an undirected graph such that every pair of vertices are adjacent (pairwise related entities) \cite{mcdonald2005simple}.
 To overcome overlaps in cliques, we query maximal-cliques, that is, those cliques that are not subsets of other cliques.
 Table \ref{tab:complex-relation-examples} shows some examples of complex relations extracted with this method and what they describe.
-While we do not perform statistical analysis, our results seem to suggest that the constructed knowledge graph is able to fairly represent complex relationships by factoring them as binary relations.
+While we do not perform statistical analysis, examples from Table \ref{tab:complex-relation-examples} suggest that the constructed knowledge graph is able to fairly represent complex relationships by factoring them as binary relations.